-The larger a business grows, the more complex the work of managing accounts receivable becomes.
-As we can see from the above example, accounts receivable management is a time-sensitive practice.
-As such, a business must have the capacity to manage all of its accounts receivable in a timely-fashion or else risk cash flow problems.
+The larger a business grows, the more complex the work of managing receivables becomes.
+As we can see from the above example, receivables management is a time-sensitive practice.
+As such, a business must have the capacity to manage its accounts receivable in a timely-fashion or else risk cash flow problems.

-AR automation can use machine learning to automate even complex tasks.
-The use of predictive algorithms can generate suggestions about what tasks AR professionals should take on next in order to work most efficiently and even how they should approach issues in their work.
+AR accounting automation software can use machine learning to automate even complex tasks.
+The use of predictive algorithms can generate suggestions about what tasks AR professionals should take on next to work most efficiently and even how they should approach issues in their work.